Arctic Polar Bear Expedition

 SUNDAY, JULY 23: LONGYEARBYEN, THE WORLD'S NORTHERNMOST CITY

-We touch down in Longyearbyen, the administrative center of Spitsbergen, the largest island of the Svalbard archipelago, and the northernmost city in the world with a permanent population.
+We touch down in Longyearbyen, the largest island of the Svalbard archipelago, and the northernmost city in the world with a permanent population.
 Enjoy strolling around this former mining town, whose parish church and Svalbard Museum make for fascinating attractions.
 Though the countryside appears stark, more than a hundred species of plant have been recorded in it.
 In the early evening the ship sails out of Isfjorden, where we might spot the first minke whale of the voyage.

 Heading north along the west coast, we arrive by morning in Krossfjorden.
 Here we might board the Zodiacs for a cruise near the towering blue-white face of the Fourteenth of July Glacier.
 On the green slopes near the glacier, colorful flowers bloom while flocks of kittiwakes and Brünnich’s guillemots nest on the cliffs.
 There is a good chance of spotting an Arctic fox scouting for prey, or a bearded seal paddling through the fjord.

-Depending on the weather, we may sail into Liefdefjorden and cruise within sight of the 5-kilometer-long (3.1 miles) face of the precipitous Monaco Glacier.
+Depending on the weather, we may sail into Liefdefjorden, the Love Fjord, and cruise within sight of the 5-kilometer-long (3.1 miles) face of the precipitous Monaco Glacier.
 The waters in front of this glacier are a favorite feeding spot for thousands of kittiwakes, and the base of the ice is a popular polar bear hunting ground.
 If ice conditions prevent sailing here early in the season, an alternate route along the west coast of Spitsbergen can be implemented.

 THURSDAY, JULY 27: DAY TWO AT SEVEN ISLANDS OR SORGFJORD